dsgelab/Finregistry_detailed_longitudinal_and_endpoint_generation/README.md

 - SOURCE = 'PURCH'
 - ICDVER = calculated based on EVENT_YEAR

+- complete VNR code if shorter than 6 digits
 - remove rows with missing EVENT_AGE
 - remove rows with missing CODE1 and CODE2
 - remove duplicates